Union City High School (New Jersey): Facilities

 The 360000 sqft school houses 66 classrooms equipped with Mac computers, automatic lights, SMART Boards and Wi-Fi to enable students to use Laptop computers in their studies.

 The arts are served by two art class rooms devoted to painting, sculpture and pottery, sewing machine-equipped rooms for fashion classes, television production facilities, and three music classrooms, each of which is equipped with grand pianos.
 Dancers have two separate rooms with floor to ceiling mirrors and ballet bars.
-The school's cafeteria is located on the second floor and is equipped with several walk-in freezers and a half-dozen pizza ovens.
-The school's restrooms utilize automated no-touch sinks.
+The school's cafeteria is located on the second floor.

-The school's "world-class" gym includes bleachers that seat 1,800 people, and a weight room accessible directly from the gym.
+The school's gym includes bleachers that seat 1,800 people, and a weight room accessible directly from the gym.
 Elsewhere on the first floor is an aerobics room that houses cardio exercise machines.

 A centrally located Media Center is located on the first floor and includes dozens of Mac computers.
 Although it was initially suggested to name the room after Pulitzer Prize-winning poet and United States Poet Laureate W. S. Merwin, who grew up in Union City, it was eventually named for former New Jersey Governor Jim McGreevey.
 It is located next to the outdoor Senior Courtyard.
 An American flag that stands in that courtyard, when raised, overlooks the athletic field.
 The Media Center is also used for community functions, such as an April 2011 book signing by Professor David L. Kirp.